Mixtape Medley CAL. A New Crochet Blanket Pattern

 Stacked shells.
 SoL inspired blanket.

-Last year I bought a pile of Stylecraft Life DK thinking I was going to make a Rustic Lace Square blanket.
-I’m still undecided about the Rustic Lace Square with this yarn though.
-Some of the blankets I’ve seen are exquisitely beautiful but they look cottony and fine, not woolly and wintery.
+Last year, I bought a pile of Stylecraft Life DK, thinking I was going to make a Rustic Lace Square blanket.
+I’m still undecided about the Rustic Lace Square with this particular yarn, though.
+Some of the crochet blankets I’ve seen are exquisitely beautiful, but they look cottony and fine, not woolly and wintery.
 They’re lacey.
-I’m not sure this is the yarn for that project but I’ve still got loads of Stylecraft left so…
+I’m not sure this is the yarn for that crochet project.
+However, I’ve still got loads of Stylecraft Life left so…

-The bobbly pompoms are my absolute favourite bit.
-I love the red and I just think they’re fabulous.
-I was super proud of them because I made up the pattern myself.
-Well, I thought I had until I started checking out other places on t’interwebs.
+The bobbly crochet pompoms are my absolute favourite bit.
+I love the red, and I just think they’re fabulous.
+I was super proud of them because I made up the crochet pattern myself.

 All the bobbles!

-I’d found a couple of patterns and tutorials that had really faffy ways of crocheting pompoms, that I just couldn’t be bothered to do.
+I’d found a couple of crochet patterns and tutorials that had really faffy ways of crocheting pompoms, which I just couldn’t be bothered to do.
 I did try.
-Every pompom took an age and it would have taken a lifetime to go round the whole blanket.
-My reaction to that was to come up with my own cheaty pompom.
-However, someone else has too, I discovered via Pinterest.
-Oh well.
-On the plus side, I have discovered a delightful blog!
+Every pompom took an age, and it would have taken a lifetime to go round the whole blanket.
+My reaction to that was to come up with my own cheat pompom that takes half the time to crochet.

 Spice of Life inspired Stacked Shells crochet blanket.

-*Ch7, 4tgr in 4th ch from hook, ch1, ss into bottom of cluster, ch3, skip 3 st and ss into next st.* repeat around.
+Round 1: With right side of blanket facing, *Ch7, 5tgr in 4th ch from hook, ch1, sl st into bottom of bobble, ch3, skip 3 sts of blanket edging, and sl st into next st; rep from * around.

 I’ve broken it down with a few pictures below:

-How to make a crochet bobble edge.
-Tutorial.
+How to make a crochet pompom edging. photo Tutorial.

-Photo 3: Before yarning over and pulling through last 5 loops.
+Step 3: Before pulling through the last 5 loops on the hook.

 A photo tutorial for a crochet bobble edge.

-Photo 5: Slip stitch into bottom of the cluster (original 4th ch from hk.)
+Step 5: Slip stitch into bottom of the cluster (original 4th ch from hook.)

 How to crochet a bobble edge.

-Anyway, that is that.
-Sewing stuff next I think.
-Maybe some Jedi robes for the boys, slightly different.
+Anyway, I think I’m sewing stuff next.
+Maybe some Jedi robes for the boys, slightly different to usual.
 And I’ve dug out some paper piecing hexies, which is a very old, ongoing project.

 Subscribe to Blog via Email